chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Elephant from a distance](../assets/sanghaforest/DSC_6118.NEF-2.jpg)

-It felt magical getting up into that tree and seeing those elephants.
+It felt magical getting up into that tree and seeing those elephants and I like how the photo shows some of the density of the forest.

 After a few minutes, we had to get going out of fear that the elephants could potentially come in our direction.

-We went to one additional bai and did a little photo shoot.
+We went to one additional bai:

 ![Another bai](../assets/sanghaforest/DSC_6130.NEF-2.jpg)

-Armand:
+And did a little photoshoot featuring Armand:
 ![Armand](../assets/sanghaforest/DSC_6128.NEF-2.jpg)

-Congondele:
+And Congondele:
 ![Congondele](../assets/sanghaforest/DSC_6129.NEF-2.jpg)

 We also saw some birds, flying: